Peru has accommodations to suit every budget, especially in tourist hubs and cities.

 - Hostels Range from huge amenity-oriented party or boutique hostels to run-down backpacker places or family-run guesthouses.
 Their unifying element is the bunk bed.

-- Lodges Stately to quite rustic lodgings can be found anywhere from the mountains to the Amazon Basin.
+- Lodges Stately to rustic lodgings can be found anywhere from the mountains to the Amazon Basin.

 - Homestays Modest lodgings with families usually arranged through Spanish-language schools.